kizniche/Mycodo/README.md

         allow from all
     </Directory>

-Authentication and User Setup
+MySQL Setup and User Creation
 -----------------------------

 Download the files in source/php-login-mysql-install to your local computer.
 Go to http://127.0.0.1/phpmyadmin and login with root and the password you created.
-Click 'Import' and select 01-create-database.sql, then click
+Click 'Import' and select 01-create-database.sql, then click 'OK'.
-'OK'.
 Repeat with the file 02-create-and-fill-users-table.sql.
-This will wet up your MySQL database to allow re gistering users.
+This will wet up your MySQL database to allow registering users.

 Edit the file /var/www/mycodo/config/db.php and change 'password' to the password you created when you installed MySQL.